DnFreddie/Notes/content/posts/POSTS/it_just_body.md

 ```

 ### Never Get Lost Again

-As you gain experience in tech and programming, you'll frequently transition between different environments.
+As you gain experience in tech and programming, you’ll frequently
+transition between different environments.

-It’s crucial not to fear the unfamiliar but to understand where you are and what has changed.
+It’s crucial not to fear the unfamiliar but to understand where you are
+and what has changed.

 This approach will help you avoid confusion and frustration.

-*There’s nothing worse than having something work and not knowing why, or having something fail and not understanding what changed.*
+*There’s nothing worse than having something work and not knowing why,
+or having something fail and not understanding what changed.*

-By documenting your path and changes, you can navigate through your work with clarity and confidence.
+By documenting your path and changes, you can navigate through your work
+with clarity and confidence.

 Mark your path and stay informed.